Volkswagen Beetle: New Beetle and end of production: 1990–2003

 In 1991, the planning of a new car began once J Mays and Freeman Thomas returned to California to open Volkswagen's Design Centre at Simi Valley.
-Recognising that Japanese manufacturers dominated the market in the 1970s and '80s, Volkswagen needed to introduce a vehicle to regain popularity.
+Recognising that Japanese manufacturers dominated the market in the 1970s and 1980s, Volkswagen needed to introduce a vehicle to regain popularity.
 Before this, the company began the development of a city car, codenamed "Chico", in which they invested millions of Deutsche Marks.
 In 1993, the brand stated that the Chico was intended to begin production in 1995.
-However, this plan was abandoned once Volkswagen realised that the project was commercially infeasible.
-Mays and Thomas recognised the difficulties faced by the brand and suggested the need for a vehicle that included the recognisable design of the Beetle as a potential solution to improve customer appeal.
+However, this plan was abandoned when the company realised that the project was commercially infeasible.
+Mays and Thomas recognised the difficulties faced by Volkswagen, and suggested the need for a vehicle that included the recognisable design of the Beetle as a potential solution to improve customer appeal.
 During development, this car was known as the "Concept One" project.
-The prototype version of the project was revealed at the 1994 Detroit Motor Show, and a red convertible variant of the model was showcased at the 1995 Geneva Motor Show.
+The prototype was revealed at the 1994 Detroit Motor Show, and a red convertible variant of the model was showcased at the 1995 Geneva Motor Show.

-It took a year for Volkswagen to officially confirm the production of the concept in its final form, which was slated for completion by the end of the century.
+It took a year for Volkswagen to officially confirm the production of the concept in its final form, which was slated for completion by the end of the decade.
 To help gauge public demand of the forthcoming automobile in the United States, Volkswagen implemented a free-access telephone line to allow members to express their thoughts on the car.
 The line quickly became inundated with calls, with many saying, "You build it, I'll buy it!"
 Work on the Concept One continued, with further redesigns on its front fascia.
 To reduce production investments and expenses, Volkswagen initially planned to use the platform of the Polo.
-However, in 1995, at the Tokyo Motor Show, the company unveiled another prototype, sharing its wheelbase and its broader range of engine options with the Golf.
+However, at the 1995 Tokyo Motor Show, the company unveiled another prototype, sharing its wheelbase and its broader range of engine options with the Golf.
 Simultaneously, Volkswagen announced that it would be named the "New Beetle".
-After over six years of planning and development, Volkswagen introduced the New Beetle in 1997.
+After more than six years of planning and development, Volkswagen introduced the New Beetle in 1997 for the 1998 model year.

 On 30 July 2003 at 9:05 a.m., at the Puebla plant in Mexico, Volkswagen produced the final Type 1, after 21,529,464 examples were produced globally during its tenure.
 Its production span of 65 years is the longest of any single generation of automobile, and its total production of over 21.5 million is the most of any car of a single platform.
 To celebrate the occasion, Volkswagen marketed a series of 3,000 Beetles as "Última Edición" (Final Edition).